 City of Cape Town: Water and Sanitation Department

-The City of Cape Town Water & Sanitation Department provides all of Cape Town’s residences, business and industry with clean, safe drinking water.
+The City of Cape Town Water and Sanitation Department provides all of Cape Town’s residences, business and industry with clean, safe drinking water.
 This involves many diverse responsibilities ranging from the management of water catchment areas and water storage, to the treatment of wastewater and its safe disposal back into the environment.

 GreenCape supports businesses and investors in the green economy to remove barriers to establishment and growth.
 GreenCape also supports local, provincial and national government to build a resilient green economy.